Benzene: Reactions

 The most common reactions of benzene involve substitution of a proton by other groups.
 Electrophilic aromatic substitution is a general method of derivatizing benzene.
 Benzene is sufficiently nucleophilic that it undergoes substitution by acylium ions and alkyl carbocations to give substituted derivatives.

 The most widely practiced example of this reaction is the ethylation of benzene.

-Approximately 24,700,000 tons were produced in 1999.
+Approximately 24,700,000 tons of ethylbenzene were produced in 1999.
 Highly instructive but of far less industrial significance is the Friedel-Crafts alkylation of benzene (and many other aromatic rings) using an alkyl halide in the presence of a strong Lewis acid catalyst.
 Similarly, the Friedel-Crafts acylation is a related example of electrophilic aromatic substitution.
 The reaction involves the acylation of benzene (or many other aromatic rings) with an acyl chloride using a strong Lewis acid catalyst such as aluminium chloride or Iron(III) chloride.

 Sulfonation, chlorination, nitration

 Using electrophilic aromatic substitution, many functional groups are introduced onto the benzene framework.
 Sulfonation of benzene involves the use of oleum, a mixture of sulfuric acid with sulfur trioxide.
 Sulfonated benzene derivatives are useful detergents.
 In nitration, benzene reacts with nitronium ions (NO2+), which is a strong electrophile produced by combining sulfuric and nitric acids.
 Nitrobenzene is the precursor to aniline.
-Chlorination is achieved with chlorine to give chlorobenzene in the presence of a Lewis acid catalyst such as aluminium tri-chloride.
+Chlorination is achieved with chlorine to produce chlorobenzene in the presence of a Lewis acid catalyst such as aluminium chloride.

 Hydrogenation

-Via hydrogenation, benzene and its derivatives convert to cyclohexane and derivatives.
-This reaction is achieved by the use of high pressures of hydrogen in the presence of heterogeneous catalysts, such as finely divided nickel.
-Whereas alkenes can be hydrogenated near room temperatures, benzene and related compounds are more reluctant substrates, requiring temperatures >100 °C. This reaction is practiced on a large scale industrially.
-In the absence of the catalyst, benzene is impervious to hydrogen.
-Hydrogenation cannot be stopped to give cyclohexene or cyclohexadienes as these are superior substrates.
-Birch reduction, a non catalytic process, however selectively hydrogenates benzene to the diene.
+Hydrogenation is achieved by introducing hydrogen to the unsaturated compounds under high pressure in the presence of heterogeneous catalysts, such as finely divided nickel.
+This reaction converts benzene into cyclohexane.
+Benzene derivatives are also converted into their respective saturated equivalents.
+Whereas alkenes can be hydrogenated near room temperatures, benzene and its derivatives are more reluctant substrates, requiring temperatures exceeding 100 °C for hydrogenation to occur.
+This reaction is practiced on an industrial scale.
+Typically, benzene is fully saturated into cyclohexane during hydrogenation.
+However, with the right conditions, benzene can be partially-hydrogenated to give cyclohexene or cyclohexadienes.
+A similar reaction is the Birch reduction, which is a non-catalytic process that converts benzene into cyclohexadiene.

 Metal complexes

 Benzene is an excellent ligand in the organometallic chemistry of low-valent metals.
-Important examples include the sandwich and half-sandwich complexes, respectively, Cr(C6H6)2 and [RuCl2(C6H6)]2.
+Complexes containing benzene include the sandwich complex Cr(C6H6)2 as well as the half-sandwich complex [RuCl2(C6H6)]2.